metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

 When you want to mint Editions now, you'll need to present a token account containing the token from this Master Edition mint as proof of ownership and authority to do so.
 This is why we will later hand this token over to the Auction Manager, so that it can do the same to print off Editions for winners!

-Lets take a look at our transaction diagram now.
+Let's take a look at our transaction diagram now.

 ```mermaid
 sequenceDiagram